Download my CV here.

-I am a current PhD student in Politics at The University of Manchester.
-I am a twin, who grew up in Norfolk and spent a year teaching in India before I started my BA in 2014.
-Currently, I'm funded on an ESRC 1+3 studentship.
+Currently, I'm funded on an ESRC 1+3 studentship, which I started in 2018.
 My research seeks to explain the possession of so-called “Human” rights through interrogating the idea often established at their foundation: dignity.
 I argue that dignity and human rights should apply to nonhuman animals.
 See the research page for more on what I am currently working on.
-Outside of academia I am an ardent plant-based runner and foodie.
-To this day, I'm not sure which activity fuels which.
+Outside of academia I am an ardent runner and vegan foodie.
+I'm not sure which activity fuels which.